kujenga/website/content/blog/go-mlp.md

 Now that we have all the components of the derivative, we can combine them per the original equations for our partial derivatives for weights and biases respectively that we arrived at via the chain rule.
-Using these terms, we update both the weights and the biases accordingly, multiplied by our _learning rate_, which is critical to iteratively improving the network successfully.
+Using these terms, we update both the weights and the biases in the indicated directions, adjusted by our _learning rate_, which is critical to iteratively improving the network successfully.

 <!-- ∂z/∂w and final updates -->